flexera-public/policy_templates/security/azure/sql_ad_admin/README.md

-# Azure Ensure SQL Servers Have AD Admin Configured
+# Azure Ensure SQL Servers AD Admin Configured

 ## What it does